tfausak/tfausak.github.io/_drafts/building-a-json-rest-api-with-haskell.md

 >   return s
 {% endhighlight %}

-These are the default connection parameters per environment.
+If it's not given at all, we'll fall back to using a hard-coded default based on the environment.

 {% highlight hs %}
 > getDefaultConnectionString :: Environment -> DB.ConnectionString